The Levin approach to the numerical calculation of phase functions

 Care must also be taken when solving the linear system (\ref{oneint:system}) since the associated operator has a nontrivial nullspace.
 Most of the time, the discretization being used is insufficient to resolve any part of that nullspace, with the consequence that the matrix $B$ is well-conditioned.
 However, when elements of the nullspace are sufficiently slowly-varying, they can be captured by the discretization, in which case the matrix $B$ will have small singular values.
 Fortunately, it is known that this does not cause numerical difficulties in the solution of (\ref{oneint:system}), provided a truncated singular value decomposition is used to invert the system.
 Experimental evidence to this effect was presented in \cite{LevinLi,LiImproved} and a careful analysis of the phenomenon appears in \cite{SerkhBremerLevin}.
 Because the truncated singular value decomposition is quite expensive, we actually use a rank-revealing QR decomposition to solve the linear system (\ref{oneint:system}) in our implementation of the procedure of this section.
 This was found to be about five times faster, and it lead to no apparent loss in accuracy.

-Rather than computing the eigenvalues of each of the matrices (\ref{oneint:aj}) in order to construct initial guesses for the Newton procedure, it almost always suffices to compute the eigenvalues of only one $A_j$ and use the constant functions $r_1(t) = \lambda_1(t_j), \ldots, r(t) = \lambda_n(t_j)$ as initial guesses instead.
-The authors have only very rarely needed to compute the eigenvalues of all of the $A_j$ in order to obtain the convergence of the Newton iterates, and only then in extreme cases.
-Nonetheless, our implementation did not make use of this optimization as it has a relatively minor effect on the running time of the procedure and we prefer the more robust approach.
+Rather than computing the eigenvalues of each of the matrices (\ref{oneint:aj}) in order to construct initial guesses for the Newton procedure, one could accelerate the algorithm slightly by computing the eigenvalues of only one $A_j$ and use the constant functions $r_1(t) = \lambda_1(t_j), \ldots, r(t) = \lambda_n(t_j)$ as initial guesses instead.
+We did not make use of this optimization in our implementation of the algorithm of this paper.
+Our aim was to produce a reference code which is as robust as possible, not to produce the fastest code possible.

 \end{section}